vallotlab/OneCell_CUTTag/README.md

 # OneCell_CUT&Tag

-This repository contains the code associated with the Mouteaux & Schwager, 2025 paper (pubmed ID: XXXX).
+This repository contains the code used for the downstream analysis and visualisation of the data from the **Mouteaux & Schwager, 2025** paper (pubmed ID: XXXX).
+\
+Please, read the information below for the scripts description and reproducibility instructions.

 ## 0. Data availability
-All raw (fastq) and processed (DNA fragment files, RNA count matricies and biqwigs) can be downloaded from GEO (XXXXXX).
+All raw and processed files produced in this study can be downloaded from GEO (XXXXXX).

-## 0. Data pre-processing
-All raw sc-epigenomic data produced in the paper was processed using the sc-Epigenome pipeline (INSERT LINK) of Curie Institute.
-The pipeline was run with the default parameters in a corresponding mode : sccuttag_plate mode (OneCell CUT&Tag experiments), scchip_indrop (scChIP-seq experiment) or sccuttag_10X mode (10X scCUT&Tag and scChIC-seq experiments).
-In the case of the scChIC-seq, the original fastq files were first transformed to the 10X format using the *chic_10x_trnasform.sh" script and the new barcode index was created from the scChiC experiment barcodes (maya_384NLA.txt) using bowtie2-build.
-The pipeline was then run in the sccuttag_10X mode with the custom configuration file updating the path to the barcode index.
+Additional annotation and metadata files are present in this repository in the **annotation** and **metadata** folders.
+Public data used in this analysis (FGO H3K27AC STAR-ChIP-seq dataset) were downloaded from GEO (GSE217970).

 ## 1. Setup Instructions

-To reproduce the analysis from the Mouteaux & Schwager 2025 paper, the user should create the following folder structure on their local machine :
+To reproduce the analysis, the user should create the following folder structure on their local machine :

 ```
 .